-Hospital APPE – This is an advanced experience that builds upon Institutional IPPE.
-This practice experience will enable you to develop your skills and gain experience in hospital practice or other system of integrated pharmacy services.
-Emphasis is placed on systems to promote safe and effective medication use to optimize patient outcomes.
-In addition to medication order processing, preparation, and distribution, you will focus on drug-use decision-making processes, individual patient drug therapy monitoring, formulary management, and communication with patients and other healthcare professionals.
+APPE – Health Systems/Institutional – This is an advanced experience that builds upon IPPE – Health Systems/Institutional rotation.
+This experience will enable you to develop your skills and gain experience in hospital practice or other system of integrated pharmacy services.

 Two Elective Rotations:

-Elective APPE – Elective rotations are most often non-patient-care-oriented, such as management, compounding, pharmaceutical industry, academia, managed care, pharmacy benefits management (PBM), or tele-pharmacy.
-If additional clinical specialty experience is desired instead of an elective opportunity, this may be accommodated, subject to availability.
+Elective – Elective rotations are most often non-patient-care-oriented, such as management, pharmaceutical industry, academia, managed care, mail order, or pharmacy benefits management (PBM).

 Crafting Your APPE Experiences

-Making your APPE rotation choices begins with a two-hour classroom session that discusses the lottery process, provides details on each of the six APPE rotation courses, and offers guidance on selecting sites and preceptors.
-In addition, 30-minute one-on-one meetings are available for you to review your options with a member of the Office of Experiential Education (OEE) professional staff.
+Making your APPE rotation choices begins with a one-hour classroom session that discusses the lottery process, provides details on each of the six APPE rotation courses, and offers guidance on selecting sites and preceptors.
+In addition, 15-minute one-on-one meetings are available for you to review your options with a member of the Office of Experiential Education (OEE) professional staff.

-Out-of-state rotations (detailed below) – You may do a combination of local and out-of-state/distant rotations.
+Distant rotations (detailed below) – You may do a combination of local and distant rotations.
 For your convenience, these will be most often in adjacent rotation blocks, so that you can plan your living arrangements accordingly and minimize your relocation time.

-Sequential rotations – These are back-to-back rotations at the same clinical site, but different preceptors for each type of APPE rotation.
-For instance, your Hospital APPE and General Medicine APPE rotations could be at the same location.
-Sequential rotations are available at only select Chicago area medical centers.
-These rotations allow you to spend less time in orientations and learning computer systems, and more time becoming part of the healthcare team, particularly in the second block at the select site.
+Longitudinal rotations – These are back-to-back rotations at the same clinical site, with different preceptors for each type of APPE rotation.
+For instance, your General Medicine/Acute Care and APPE – Health Systems/Institutional rotations could be at the same location.
+Longitudinal rotations are available at only select Phoenix area medical centers.
+These rotations allow you to spend less time in orientations and learning computer systems, and more time becoming part of the healthcare team, particularly in the second block.
 They also allow you to build relationships with pharmacy staff, which could help in the eventual job search process.
-Separate application is required.
+A separate application process is required.

-Indian Health Service (IHS) rotations – Currently available in New Mexico and Montana, this Ambulatory Care APPE option allows you to learn about providing patient-centered care to people in Native American cultures.
-Separate application is required.
+Indian Health Service (IHS) rotations – This Ambulatory Care option allows you to learn about providing patient-centered care to people in Native American cultures.
+Separate application may be required.

-Food & Drug Administration (FDA) and Center for Disease Control (CDC) rotations – These are highly competitive opportunities for an Elective APPE.
+Food & Drug Administration (FDA) and Center for Disease Control (CDC) rotations – These are highly competitive opportunities.
 Separate application is required.
 You may apply to only one of these.

-All students are required to have a State of Illinois Pharmacy Technician License with the designation of “Student Pharmacist” by the end of the first quarter of enrollment.
+All students are required to have an Arizona State Pharmacist Intern License by the end of the first quarter of enrollment.
 Instructions for this license application will be provided.
 This registration must be maintained for the entire enrollment period.

-All distant APPE sites and preceptors must be approved by OEE, and the standard University affiliation agreement must be completed prior to the student beginning the rotation.
-There is no guarantee that requested distant APPEs will be approved and scheduled.
-Schedule changes resulting from preceptor changes may result in a denied distant APPE request.
-Students doing distant APPEs are also responsible for contacting the Board of Pharmacy in the state where they are placed to determine the licensure requirement(s) for students on rotation in that state.
+All distant rotation sites and preceptors must be approved by OEE, and the standard University affiliation agreement must be completed prior to the student beginning the rotation.
+There is no guarantee that requested distant rotations will be approved and scheduled.
+Schedule changes resulting from preceptor changes may result in a denied distant request.
+Students doing distant rotations are also responsible for contacting the Board of Pharmacy in the state where they are placed to determine the licensure requirement(s).
 The student must comply with the requirements for that state and provide proof of compliance to OEE.
 All travel and living expenses are the student's responsibility.